 - Carefully transfer the dough onto your lined baking sheet, scroll side down.
 You can use a bench scraper or small cutting board to help with the transfer.
 Form the dough into a U-shape.
 If you’d like it to be a full oval, pinch the two ends together.
 Carefully stretch the thicker end of the U out so that it’s generally level with the other side.
 It’s okay if it’s not perfect; we’ll cover the cake in icing!

 - Use a knife to cut 1.5-inch slits about 1.5 inches apart around the entire perimeter of the cake.
 Then cut a slit in the thickest part of the cake in the center (see photo).
 Cover loosely with plastic wrap and let the dough rise one last time in a warm spot until fully proofed, 1 to 1 1/2 hours.
 While the cake is proofing, mix the icing.

 - In the bowl of a stand mixer with paddle attachment, add the solidified browned butter you made the night before and room temp cream cheese.
 Beat until combined.
-Add powdered sugar and milk.
+Add 2 cups confectioner’s sugar and 2 1/2 tsp whole milk.
 Mix just until combined, we don’t want this to be super whipped.
 Add more powdered sugar or milk as needed for desired consistency.
 This icing is more like frosting, so the consistency will resemble a buttercream.
 Set aside.
 Preheat oven to 350º F (180º C).